-Tips for choosing a Commercial Photographer
+Tips for choosing a Commercial Photographer in 2024

 Choosing a good commercial photographer can be difficult so we have complied our top tips to keep in mind when you are searching for a photographer to help showcase your business and services.

 With the economy improving companies are beginning to realise that they need every advantage over their competitors and one of the best ways is to have their products and services shot by a professional commercial photographer.
 This will be the most cost effective route in the long run as many have paid previously for photography which is not up to professional standards and are in some cases unusable.

 So below is a list of question’s to ask as you try to select the best photographer to suit your needs.
 Don’t forget that many photographer have various different skillsets so choose one that will make your products or services look their best.

 Are they insured?

 Mark is creative,good with people, reliable and a problem solver, but most importantly he is full insured.
 Most people don’t realize that professional photographer’s should have full public liability insurance unfortunately it’s not compulsory.
 So if you are employing a photographer after you have seen samples of their work and read reviews recommendations the next question should be are they insured?
 Don’t be afraid to ask for proof if in any doubt.
 Like any trades person photographers will have stands cables and ladders and they should be used in a safe manner so that they are not a safety hazard to anyone.
 After you have done all this you should arrange a meeting in your premises if necessary to discuss the shots needed.